23 killed in attack on bar in southern Mexico

 The fire may have been started with gasoline bombs.

-It came almost eight years to the day after a fire started in 2011 at a casino in the northern city of Monterrey killed 52 people.
-The Zetas drug cartel staged that attack to enforce demands for protection payments.
+It came almost eight years to the day after a fire at a casino in the northern city of Monterrey killed 52 people.
+The Zetas drug cartel staged that 2011 attack to enforce demands for protection payments.

 The Zetas, now splintered, have also been active in Coatzacoalcos.